facebookresearch/personal-timeline/README.md

 2. Run docker container
     ```docker run -it --entrypoint bash -v ~/personal-data/:/app/personal-data/ pd-importer```
     This will give you access to the container's shell with access to personal-data directory.
+   (Note: Above command is for Mac.
+Path for mounting Volume may be a bit different for Windows)

 3. Inside the docker image shell, run the following command:
 ```python -m src.workflow```